 Her initiatives have been designed to increase accountability for children’s well-being as well as lead to policy reforms to address gaps uncovered.
 She developed the first California Report Card on how that state’s children were faring as well as a Digital Opportunity Measuring Stick to monitor progress on digital inclusion.

-Ms. Lazarus has authored more than 50 reports and articles on a wide range of topics affecting children.
-She is frequently turned to as an expert and strategist by policymakers, advocates, grantmakers, and the media.
+Ms. Lazarus has authored more than fifty reports and articles on a wide range of topics affecting children.
+She is frequently turned to as an expert and strategist by policymakers, advocates, grant-makers, and the media.

 Ms. Lazarus graduated from Yale University in its first class of women and received her master of science in public health degree from the University of North Carolina.
-She lives in California with her husband and has two adult children and a grandson.
+She lives in California with her husband and has two adult children and two grandchildren.